Q. How will Comfort Lining Work for me?

 Q. What is EVA and is it toxic to me?

-A. EVA is a nontoxic pliable material used in baby teething rings.
+A. EVA is a nontoxic pliable material which is used in baby teething rings and food preparation materials.

 Q. Why do I have to heat a thermoplastic denture adhesive for it to work?

-A. Heat activates the thermoplastic formula to become pliable and cold firms the thermoplastic.
+A. Heat activates the thermoplastic molecules to become pliable and cold firms the thermoplastic.

-Q. How does the thermoplastic denture adhesive hold my dentures in place?
+Q. How will the thermoplastic denture adhesive secure my dentures?